 Some of the same points may be found in 1 Peter 4:10; and 1 Corinthians 14:4,12.

 A closer look needs to be taken at the phrase, to the building up of the body of Messiah (Ephesians 4:12).
 Each one's gift serves not only the local body, but the entire body of Messiah from Pentecost to the Rapture.
 Which of us today has not benefited from the work of the first century apostles or the great teachers and exhorters of the Reformation?
 How many have been saved on the foreign mission field because of the generous giving of those at home?
-Our gifts serve those who have come before, as well, as we help to complete what they have begun or continued to develop.
+Our gifts serve those who have come before, as well, as we help to develop or complete what they have begun.
 They also serve those who will come after us, just as those who came before us served us.

 1. The Gifts Named in